Hey all you wonderful, amazing, super cool people.

 But yes – some nutrients can be lost.
 So with that in mind, I’m betting most of us could up our raw fruit and vegetable intake!
 How about giving this pizza a try?

-- 1 gluten free pizza crust
+- 1 pizza crust (gluten free if preferred)

 - 3 heaping tbsp beet hummus